mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 ### Compilation Options

-MindSpore Lite provides a compilation script `build.sh` for one-click compilation, located in the root directory of MindSpore.
-This script can be used to compile the code of training and inference.
+The script `build.sh` in the root directory of MindSpore can be used to compile MindSpore Lite.

-The compilation options of MindSpore Lite are as follows:
+#### The compilation parameter of `build.sh`

 | Parameter  |  Parameter Description  | Value Range | Defaults |
 | -------- | ----- | ---- | ---- |